• Skip to primary navigation

 Some cilantro, a green chili pepper, and two cloves of garlic are placed on a dark grey background.
 These are for making a spicy filling for bullet naan.

-Cilantro: Use leaves and tender stalks.
+Cilantro leaves and tender stalks.

-Topping and for aromatic ghee:
+Toppings and aromatic ghee:

 Red pepper flakes, nigella seeds and some fresh cilantro placed on a dark grey backdrop.
 A bowl of ghee is also placed next to the other ingredients.